Marine Debris and Ocean Pollution in Hawaii - Plastics are Becoming a Big Problem

 How To Avoid Plastic and Reduce Plastic Waste?

-We can start plastic pollution reduction by changing our habits.
-Reducing your use of single-use plastics will lessen the demand.
 Avoid purchasing items wrapped in plastic.
-Choosing to use reusable produce bags is a quick win to change what you buy in your grocery shop.
-Proper recycling will help reduce plastic waste – only 9% of plastic is recycled worldwide.
+Using reusable produce bags is a quick win in changing what we buy in the grocery store.
+Proper recycling will help reduce plastic waste—only 9% of plastic is recycled worldwide.

 Think of ways to transform old items rather than throwing them or buying new ones.
-Supporting charities that address plastic pollution and signing petitions for bans will increase your impact on the cause.
+Supporting charities that address plastic pollution and signing petitions for bans will increase your impact on the cause

 Here are some more practical tips for avoiding plastic every day: